Holding a Black Lives Matter Sign in America's Most Racist Town

 "Holding a Black Lives Matter Sign in America's Most Racist Town" is a YouTube video by American filmmaker Rob Bliss, published on July 27, 2020.
-The video consists of Bliss holding a sign reading "Black Lives Matter" in Harrison, Arkansas, a town that has been dubbed "America's Most Racist Town" due to its connections to white pride riots and the headquarters of the white supremacist terrorist hate group the Ku Klux Klan.
-During the video, multiple white passersby drive by and shout racist obscenities.
-As of May 2022, the video has over 11 million views on YouTube.
+The video shows Bliss holding a sign reading "Black Lives Matter" in Harrison, Arkansas, a town that has been dubbed "America's Most Racist Town" for its connections to white pride riots and the nearby headquarters of the white supremacist terrorist hate group the Ku Klux Klan.
+During the video, white passersby drive by and shout racist obscenities.

-"Holding a Black Lives Matter Sign in America's Most Racist Town" was filmed from July 9 to 11 in Harrison using a GoPro.
-The video's release was notable for being amongst protests in the wake of the murder of George Floyd at the hands of Minneapolis police officer Derek Chauvin.
+"Holding a Black Lives Matter Sign in America's Most Racist Town" was filmed from July 9–11 in Harrison using a GoPro.
+The video was released during protests in the wake of the murder of George Floyd at the hands of Minneapolis police officer Derek Chauvin.

-"Holding a Black Lives Matter Sign in America's Most Racist Town" also received criticism from Harrison officials, including statements from mayor Jerry Jackson.
+The video drew national media coverage.
+It drew criticism from Harrison officials, including Mayor Jerry Jackson.